How To Thread Eyebrows With Floss – Step By Step

 Step 6

-Now you should open and close the distance between your thumb forefinger on either side of the twisted middle section, by doing this you will cause the twisted section to move from side to side.
+Nowopen and close the distance between your thumb and forefinger on either side of the twisted middle section.
+By doing this, you will cause the twisted section to move from side to side.

-If the opening, closing, and twisting are difficult, you might need to shorten the thread a bit.
-You can also use your middle and ring finger if it is more comfortable.
+If the opening, closing, and twisting are difficult, you may need to shorten the thread slightly.
+You can also use your middle and ring fingers if it is more comfortable.

 Step 7